Why Get Your Continuing Education Credits from CWEE?

 Seminar Presenter Nationally and Internationally for the International Association of Electrical Inspectors

-Served on NEC Code Making Panels 11, 8, and 4
+Served on NFPA NEC Code Making Panels 11, 8, and 4

 Accompanied UL on 400 UL Field Evaluations of Electrical Equipment rated from 70,000 volts down to Low Voltage